-4.1.
 How to report any concerns

-- 4.1.1.
-Clear procedures on the reporting of any concerns are given to all staff/volunteers in the academy.
+- 4.1.1.Clear procedures on the reporting of any concerns are given to all staff/volunteers in the academy.
 This is done as part of the staff induction training and staff are given a reminder of this annually in refresher training.
-These procedures can be found in Teams GSA Safeguarding tile. - 4.1.2.
-All concerns should be reported in writing, using the academy's safeguarding concern process (whether online or paper based).
+These procedures can be found in - 4.1.2.All concerns should be reported in writing, using the academy's safeguarding concern process (whether online or paper based).
 Concerns should always be completed as soon as possible, on the same day.
 Staff should never wait until the next day to complete a safeguarding concern report.
-Concerns about a member of staff should be reported immediately. - 4.1.3.
-All child protection and/or safeguarding concerns should be reported to Nicky Payton (Designated Safeguarding Lead).
+Concerns about a member of staff should be reported immediately.

+- 4.1.3.All child protection and/or safeguarding concerns should be reported to Nicky Payton (Designated Safeguarding Lead) and/or Tina Dale and Jenny Woodhouse (DDSL).
 See Appendix 1 for a flow diagram which explains how all disclosures are dealt with at the academy. - 4.1.4.
-The academy takes its responsibility to safeguard young people seriously.
+The academy takes its responsibility to safeguard children seriously.
 Failure to follow these reporting procedures may result in disciplinary action.